RCIC-UCI-Public/website-rcic/docs/source/software/modules.rst

      [user@login-x:~]$ module avail

-  The output will list all installed modules by categories.
+  The output will list all installed modules by :ref:`categories <module categories>` .
   We try to broadly classify software into categories by what they do so that it is a bit easier to find a module you are interested in.